tailrecursion/hlisp-starter/PROJECT.md

 does the following:

 1. Extract the `<script type="text/hlisp">` tag from the document `<head>`.
-2. Use the cljs reader to read the text contents as cljs forms.
+2. Use the Clojure reader to read the text contents as lisp forms.
 3. Extract the namespace declaration (must be the first form).
 4. Insert a cljs "prelude" in between the namespace declaration and the rest of the forms from step 2.
 This prelude has definitions for things that need to